q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 # 1 Writing a Convolutional Neural Network From Scratch
 What will you do when you stuck on village with blackout for 4 days and you only have pen and paper?
-For me, i wrote a `CNN from Scratch` on paper.
-Once again, high credits goes to pandemic Corona Virus, without it, i would not have been lived as farmer once more and the idea of <i>'from scratch'</i> rised.
+For me, I wrote a `CNN from Scratch` on paper.
+Once again, high credits goes to pandemic Corona Virus, without it, I would not have been lived as farmer once more and the idea of <i>'from scratch'</i> rised.

-I am sorry for not using a single image here on this blog because i was low on data and this entire blog is written on markdown(sometimes latex) only so text format might seem little disturbing also.
+I am sorry for not using a single image here on this blog because I was low on data and this entire blog is written on markdown(sometimes latex) only so text format might seem little disturbing also.

 <b>If you are here, then you are encouraged to look at the below 3 blog posts(serially) of mine(most of the concept on this blog are taken from below posts):</b>
 * [Writing a Feed forward Neural Network from Scratch on Python]({{site.url}}/2020/05/30/writing-a-deep-neural-network-from-scratch-on-python/)